hemantrattey/COVID_Spread_Viz/README.md

 ## Motivation

 This project is a basic data cleaning and analysis project using Pandas for data cleaning and pre processing and using Plotly to build choropleth maps and animations.
-The main aim of this project is to look at how COVID-19 spread across the world and also figure out if lockdowns imposed by Governments was impactful in controlling the number of cases or not.
-For analysing the lockdown impact, I will only be looking at confirmed cases in India.
+The main aim of this project is to look at how COVID-19 spread across the world.

 ### Dataset